odinuv/web/articles/web-applications/rest-api.md

 ~~~

 {: .note}
 JSON envelope is especially useful for listings.
+Envelope data can also contain [links for related resources](https://en.wikipedia.org/wiki/HATEOAS).

 ### Authentication of users
 Use HTTP header `Authorization` to pass a unique token (just a random, but unique set of letters -- the principle is